Simple Minds: New Gold Dream and breakthrough (1982–1983)

 The band embarked on their extensive New Gold Dream tour in September 1982, which included dates in the UK, Australia, New Zealand and Canada.
 Mike Ogletree played on the first leg of the tour, but was asked to leave the band in November 1982, later joining Fiction Factory.
-Mel Gaynor was recruited for the remaining dates and retained afterwards, eventually becoming the band's longest-standing drummer (and longest-standing member other than mainstays Burchill and Kerr) despite thrice leaving and returning in the following decades.
+Mel Gaynor was recruited for the remaining dates and retained afterwards, eventually becoming the band's longest-standing drummer and third longest-standing member after stalwarts Burchill and Kerr.
 The band's late 1982 UK dates included a show at City Hall in Newcastle that was recorded by Virgin and later included on the 2003 Seen the Lights DVD.
 On these dates the band was supported by China Crisis.

 The second leg of the New Gold Dream tour started in March 1983 and included dates in Europe, USA and Canada.
 In July they performed at festivals such as Roskilde Festival in Denmark and Rock Werchter in Belgium.
 Prior to the tour the band had started working on their next album.
 In August the new song "Waterfront" was premiered in a live concert.
 In September the band recorded the song at a BBC session for David Jensen, along with another newly written song, "The Kick Inside of Me".
 In October their next album was recorded with producer Steve Lillywhite at Townhouse Studios in London.
 In November "Waterfront" was released as a single and became their biggest hit to date, reaching No. 1 in New Zealand, No. 5 in Ireland, the Top 20 in Australia and Sweden, and No. 13 on the UK chart.
 On the same day the single was released, the band embarked on their Sparkle in the Rain tour.
 The opening show at Barrowlands Ballroom in Glasgow was filmed for the "Waterfront" video.